Genetic Testing in Insurance and Employment

 The EU's Lisbon Treaty also states (in Article 21) that any discrimination based on genetic features shall be prohibited in the European Union.

-A voluntary moratorium, agreed between the Government and the insurance industry, also limits insurers' access to genetic test results.
-However, it is unclear what will happen when the moratorium ends in 2019.
+A voluntary moratorium, agreed between the UK Government and the insurance industry, also limits insurers' access to predictive genetic test results.
+However, this is a volutary agreement and it is unclear what will happen in the future.
+In 2023, the Government called for evidence about this, and the results of the consultation were published in 2024.

 ↑ Top